middleman/middleman-sitemap-api/README.md

-# middleman-api
+# middleman-sitemap-api

-middleman-api is an extension for the [Middleman](http://middlemanapp.com) static site generator that adds a RESTful API to Middleman's Sitemap Resources.
+middleman-sitemap-api is an extension for the [Middleman](http://middlemanapp.com) static site generator that adds a RESTful API to Middleman's Sitemap Resources.

 # Install

 In an existing Middleman project:
-Add `middleman-api` to your `Gemfile`
+Add `middleman-sitemap-api` to your `Gemfile`

 ```
-gem "middleman-api"
+gem "middleman-sitemap-api"
 ```

 Then open your `config.rb` and add:

 ```
 # MUST BE LAST ACTIVATION IN CONFIG!!!
-activate :api
+activate :sitemap_api
 ```

 # **!!!MUST BE ACTIVATED LAST!!!**